Update of the Work Incentives Advisory Group

 WIAG accomplishment was national change in policy on transportation and

-may use disability related transportation expenses as IRWEs even when
+use disability related transportation expenses as IRWEs even when public

-WIAG is now focused on the Ticket to Work implementation, and will provide
+is now focused on the Ticket to Work implementation, and will provide comment on

-If you have any questions, or suggestions for WIAG issues, please contact Sue Augustus at the SSI Coalition.
+If you have any questions, or suggestions for WIAG issues, please contact the Health & Disability Advocates at 312-223-9600.